HermannKroll/NarrativeIntelligence/README.md

 *All* configuration lives inside the `config` directory.
 The `*.example.json` files show the structure of the corresponding configuration file.
 Copy the example file and remove the `.example` from the filename.
+To run the service, only backend.json is required.
 The database can be configured with the file ``backend.json`` and using environment variables.
 The environment variables are favoured over the `json`-configuration.

-Next, configure your database connection.
+Next, configure your database connection in ``backend.json``:
-The latest version should look like:
 ```
 {
   "use_SQLite": false,